8 Best Business VoIP Providers for Modern Phone Systems, from Small Business to Enterprise

 Best For: Enterprise businesses that need global coverage

-CallHippo gives you virtual phone numbers worldwide, real-time analytics, and advanced routing.
+CallHippo gives you virtual phone numbers for business worldwide, real-time analytics, and advanced routing.

 You can see which time zone or region is ideal for calling your leads.
 The platform also has a sentiment analysis feature to gauge customers’ feelings during calls.